aylaholanda/aylaholanda/README.md

 - 👋 Hi, I’m @aylaholanda, I am Dev C# in Big Tech Company.
-- 👀 I’m interested in Unity , ReactJS and Android Kotlin and Flutter.
+- 👀 I’m interested in  C# ,ReactJS, Android
-- 🌱 I’m currently learning c# and about Unity
+- 🌱 I’m currently learning ReactJS and about Android.

 <!---
 aylaholanda/aylaholanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.